- U.S. manufacturing sector growth slowing -ISM

 - Focus on services sector data, jobs report this week

-Aug 2 (Reuters) - Wall Street's main indexes gave up early gains on Monday as worries about the Delta variant of the coronavirus and a slowing U.S. economy overshadowed optimism around more fiscal stimulus and a strong second-quarter earnings season.
+Aug 2 (Reuters) - The S&P 500 Index closed slightly lower on Monday after erasing early gains as worries about the Delta variant of the coronavirus and a slowing U.S. economy overshadowed optimism around more fiscal stimulus and a strong second-quarter earnings season.

 Data earlier in the day showed that although U.S. manufacturing grew in July, its pace slowed for a second straight month as spending rotated back to services from goods, and shortages of raw materials persisted. read more

-With manufacturing activity data coming in softer than expected, focus now turns to services sector data on Wednesday and the Labor Department's monthly jobs report on Friday. read more
+With manufacturing activity data coming in weaker than expected, investor focus now turns to services sector data on Wednesday and the Labor Department's monthly jobs report on Friday. read more

 After mixed quarterly reports from technology behemoths last week, all eyes this week are on earnings from companies including Eli Lilly and Co (LLY.N), CVS Health Corp (CVS.N) and General Motors Co (GM.N).

-The S&P index recorded 74 new 52-week highs and two new lows, while the Nasdaq recorded 92 new highs and 48 new lows.
+The S&P 500 posted 76 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 98 new highs and 67 new lows.

 Our Standards: The Thomson Reuters Trust Principles.